audacity/audacity-support/analyzers/analysis-plugins.md

 ### Pitch Detect

-This plug-in attempts to detect and display the musical pitch and frequency of the selected note.
+This plugin attempts to detect and display the musical pitch and frequency of the selected note.
 In most cases the default settings will work best.
 The other options are provided to handle special cases such as analyzing synthetic signals that are outside of the usual musical range.

 {% file src="../.gitbook/assets/Pitch-detect.ny" %}
 Download